The British establishment have allowed millions of people to fall into poverty whilst the country's wealth is siphoned off abroad.

 “These tax avoidance schemes may be legal, but there is deep anger and disgust about the ‘them and us’ attitude to paying tax revealed in the ‘Paradise Papers’.”

 With the Labour Party and Unite demanding a public inquiry into the culture of tax avoidance in the UK, and new public figures being exposed by the hour, we’ll soon see the extent of the greed and hypocrisy that appears to go to the heart of the British establishment.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.